James C. Cooper

 Antonin Scalia Law School

-James C. Cooper is professor of law and director of the Program on Economics & Privacy at George Mason University’s Antonin Scalia Law School, and an ICLE academic affiliate.
-His research focuses on the law & economics of privacy, data security, and consumer protection, as well as a wide variety of topics surrounding competition policy.
+James C. Cooper is professor of law and director of the Program on Economics & Privacy at George Mason University’s Antonin Scalia Law School and an academic affiliate of the International Center for Law & Economics (ICLE).